Pqmpkin/Pqmpkin/README.md

 - 👋 Hi, I’m @Pqmpkin
 - 👀 I’m interested in minecraft modding and skript
 - 🌱 I’m currently learning minecraft modding
-- 📫 How to reach me: On discord! @Pqmpkin
+- 📫 How to reach me: On discord!
+Pqmpkin.
 - 😄 Pronouns: he him
 - ⚡ Fun fact: I like cats